 Yogyakarta is the center of art and culture in Java.
-And without a doubt, tourists know it already.
-From the ancient site to traditional heritage.
+And without any doubt, people know it already.
+From an ancient site to traditional heritage.
 But for modern arts, then it’s definitely Jogja National Museum to gaze.
 The museum is the mecca of contemporary arts in Yogyakarta.

 The museum building occupies a former Indonesian Academy of Fine Arts (ISI) building.
 The white-painted facade isn’t always as elegant as it is now.
-It was neglected for some times.
-That’s before Yogyakarta’s Yayasan Seni Nusantara decided to renovate the building in 2006.
-At that time being, the art community in Jogja have no place to showcase their artworks.
-Hence its the original idea to build the museum.
+It was neglected for some time in the past.
+Until the art institution decides to renovate it back in 2006.
+At that time being, the Jogja art community have no place to exhibit their artworks.
+Hence it’s the original idea to build the museum.

 Later then, the building is renovated into an art hub.
 The white building represents a white canvas.
 Ready to paint at any time.
 Almost a major art event held in Jogja host by the museum.
-And when it happens.
-Temporary installation for the arts adorn the blank exterior in the museum.
+And when it does, temporary art installations adorn the blank exterior.

-Jogja National Museum host a regular venue for many important art events. for instance, Exhibition such as ART JOG and Biennale Jogja.
+Jogja National Museum host many important art events. for instance, Exhibition such as ART JOG and Biennale Jogja.
 In the future, the museum is planning to expand.
 Adding a library, more showrooms, and artists’ residence.

 Jogja National Museum Galleries

-Galleries at Jogja National Museum is categorized into several sections.
+Galleries at Jogja National Museum are categorized into several sections.
 The main gallery showcases the museum’s current highlights.
-Usually from the artists in residence.
-Or guests artists holding exhibitions at the moment.
-While the museum’s permanent collection comprises of selected works.
+Usually from the artists in residence or guests artists collection at the moment.
+While the museum’s permanent collection comprises selected works.

-Some of them are purchased arts, grants, donations from artists or institutions.
-These are displayed in other sections.
-Some in Fine Art Gallery, Ruang Seni Situs Patung (Statue Room), and Kriya Room.
-Walk through the Fine Art Gallery to see their paintings collections.
+Some of them are purchased arts, grants, donations from artists, or institutions.
+The permanent collections are displayed in other gallery sections.
+Some in the fine art gallery, statue room, and kriya room.
+Walk through the fine art gallery to see the museum paintings collections.

 Contemplate over abstract and conceptual arts.
-Muse at each of its meaning.
-Fine Art Gallery is also the gallery for installation arts and design works.
-Statue room, as clearly with its name.
-Display some of the popular work of locals sculpturer.
+Muse at each of its meanings.
+The fine art gallery is also the gallery for art installation and design works.
+Statue room, as clearly stated in its name displays popular work of local sculpturer.